-SeaStreak’s cruises depart from both New Jersey and New York City, taking the Hudson River to Cold Spring, NY.
+SeaStreak’s cruises depart from both New Jersey and New York City, taking the Hudson River to Cold Spring.

-On weekends from Oct.
-5 to Nov.
-10, passengers will travel by the Hudson to sight-see on a non-stop cruise or stop to explore the town of Cold Spring.
+On weekends, passengers will travel by the Hudson to sight-see on a non-stop cruise or stop to explore the town of Cold Spring.
 Either way, your journey will take you under the George Washington Bridge, past the Cloisters and by breathtaking views of the Palisades.

 Classic Harbor Line | Hudson River

-This line offers a wide variety of NYC fall foliage cruises from October to November, lasting anywhere from two to nearly four hours.
+This line offers a wide variety of NYC fall foliage cruises, lasting anywhere from two to nearly four hours.